pixel

 • Reduced quality of life.

 Remember, New York’s basic no fault insurance only provides coverage for medical bills, lost wages, and out-of-pocket expenses up to the (relatively modest) policy limit.
 No fault insurance does not cover pain and suffering or other non-economic damages, and even navigating the insurance process itself can be extremely difficult.
-This is why it is so important to have a road-tested on your side, fighting for you.
+This is why it is so important to have a road-tested attorney on your side, fighting for you.
 Our team of car accident lawyers in NYC can help you hold the negligent defendant(s) legally liable for the full extent of your damages.

-What to Do if You’re in a Motor Vehicle Accident
+Top Law Offices in New York What to Do if You’re in a Motor Vehicle Accident

 The scene in the aftermath of a car crash is often hectic and overwhelming.
 Unfortunately, some people make mistakes in the heat of the moment that undermine their ability to bring a successful claim.
 The good news is that you can protect your legal rights if you know what to do.
 Our comprehensive Auto Accident Kit can help you if you are involved in a collision.
 We encourage you to print out a copy and keep it in your glove compartment.